SOMtime the World Ain$'$t Fair: Violating Fairness Using Self-Organizing Maps: Background and Related Work

-Self-Organizing Maps (SOMs), introduced by Kohonen~\cite{58325}, learn topology-preserving discretizations of high-dimensional data onto a lattice of prototype vectors.
-While SOMs were widely used for clustering and visualization, they have seen little treatment in recent fairness literature~\cite{guérin2024surveyrecentadvancesselforganizing, Rabonato_Berton_2024}.
-Modern fairness research has focused on deep learning and differentiable embeddings, leaving classical topology-preserving methods largely unexamined.
+Self-Organizing Maps (SOMs)~\citep{58325} learn topology-preserving discretizations of high-dimensional data onto a lattice of prototype vectors.
+While SOMs are widely used for clustering and visualization, they have seen little treatment in recent fairness literature, which has focused on deep learning and differentiable embeddings.

-Critically, prior work on fairness in unsupervised learning focuses primarily on \emph{local separability} (whether groups can be locally distinguished) or \emph{classification leakage} (whether a probing classifier can predict group membership).
-We identify a distinct and previously unaddressed risk: \textbf{global geometric ordering}.
-When an unsupervised representation arranges observations along a monotonic axis aligned with a sensitive attribute, this constitutes a form of structured leakage that is qualitatively different from local separability.
-Standard low-dimensional embeddings (PCA, UMAP) attenuate this signal; high-capacity SOMs amplify it.
+Critically, prior work on auditing fairness in unsupervised learning focuses on \emph{local separability} (whether groups are locally distinguished) or \emph{classification leakage} (whether a probe can predict group membership).
+We identify a distinct underexamined form of leakage: \textbf{global geometric ordering}.
+When an unsupervised representation arranges observations along a monotonic axis aligned with $s$, this is qualitatively different from local separability and from latent extractability: standard low-dimensional embeddings (PCA, UMAP) attenuate this signal, while high-capacity SOMs amplify it, making it visible to inspection rather than only to a probe.

-We show that topology-preserving maps with sufficient capacity expose a global fairness risk that projection- and reconstruction-based methods systematically obscure.
+\textit{Direction-Finding Audits.} Concept activation vectors, linear probes, and mutual information estimators (e.g., MINE) search for directions or scalar statistics capturing attribute leakage.
+SOMtime differs in two respects: it requires no parametric probe (the leaking direction is identified by post-hoc correlation, not gradient fitting), and the geometric signature it produces is interpretable in a way that scalar MI estimates are not.
+We view these methods as complementary and direct comparison to MINE-style audits in continuous ordinal settings as a natural extension.

+\textit{Other Manifold Methods.} A wider family preserves manifold structure, including Isomap, Laplacian eigenmaps, diffusion maps, neural gas, and growing SOMs.
+We include Isomap as a baseline to test whether SOMtime's advantage stems from topology preservation generally or from SOMs specifically; comparison against the others is left to future work.